gfx-rs/wgpu/wgpu/README.md

 In the future [WGSL](https://gpuweb.github.io/gpuweb/wgsl.html) will be the shader language for WebGPU, but support is not implemented yet.

 For now, the shaders can be compiled to SPIR-V by running `make`, which requires you to have `glslang`s `glslangValidator` binary.

-## Friends

-See [our wiki](https://github.com/gfx-rs/wgpu-rs/wiki/Applications-and-Libraries) for the list of libraries and applications using `wgpu`.

 ## Development